ChristianJoudon/ChristianJoudon.github.io/essays/AIUse.md

 ## I. Introduction

-The advent of Artificial Intelligence (AI) in the educational landscape, especially in software engineering, heralds a transformative era.
-This shift transcends the mere addition of new tools; it redefines the pedagogical approach itself.
-In software engineering education, as experienced in ICS 314, AI's role is pivotal, serving as both a subject and an enabler of learning.
-AI tools like ChatGPT, Bard, and GitHub Copilot have been central to this transformation, aiding in areas ranging from concept clarification to practical application.
+The integration of Artificial Intelligence (AI) into educational frameworks, particularly in software engineering, represents a significant paradigm shift.
+This transformation is not just about the inclusion of a new set of tools; it involves a fundamental change in how education is delivered and received.
+In the realm of software engineering, AI's relevance is twofold: it serves as both a subject of study and a facilitative tool for learning.
+Throughout my experience in ICS 314, various AI tools have been instrumental in enhancing learning and practical application, including ChatGPT, Bard, and GitHub Copilot.

+These tools, each with their unique capabilities, have significantly contributed to various aspects of learning.
+ChatGPT, with its language processing prowess, has been pivotal in providing explanations, coding assistance, and even in generating documentation.
+Bard, another AI-driven tool, offers insights and helps in problem-solving with its advanced analytical capabilities.
+GitHub Copilot, a code completion tool, serves as an invaluable companion in coding tasks, making the coding process more efficient and less error-prone.

 ## II.
 Personal Experience with AI in ICS 314